 No decision in large MNCs is made these days without assessing tax implications.
 The magnitude of the international tax-avoidance phenomenon—the extent to which global operations, supply chains, and location decisions are affected by tax considerations—places this issue at the heart of global strategy.
 In large companies, executives consider tax angles concurrently with strategy, rather than as an afterthought.
 Consequently, an acquaintance with this topic is absolutely essential to students of business and to all executives.

 There is no world government or supranational tax authority.
-A world fragmented into more than 190 jurisdictions (nations) is at odds or is in tension with MNCs that look on the entire world as their blank canvas (Contractor, 2014), are willing to relocate operations wherever it suits them, and may fall prey to the temptation of using the seven tax-avoidance techniques outlined in this article.
+A world fragmented into more than 190 jurisdictions (nations) is at odds or is in tension with MNCs that look on the entire world as their blank canvas (Contractor, 2014), are willing to relocate operations wherever it suits them, and may fall prey to the temptation of using the tax-avoidance techniques outlined in this article.

 Altshuler, R., Shay, S. E., & Toder, E. J. (2015) ‘Lessons the United States Can Learn from Other Countries’ Territorial Systems for Taxing Income of Multinational Corporations’, Available at SSRN 2557190.

 Belderbos, R., Leten, B., & Suzuki, S. (2013) ‘How global is R&D [quest] firm-level determinants of home-country bias in R&D’, Journal of International Business Studies, 44(8), 765–786.

 Contractor, F. (2015) ‘Seeking Safety Abroad: The Hidden Story in China’s FDI Statistics’, Yale Global.
 September 10.

 Contractor, F. (2014) ‘Global Management in a Still-Fragmented World’, GlobalBusiness.me, October 7.